Yes, Outredgeous Lettuce and Not Outrageous Lettuce

 What A Difference A Day Makes

-The lettuce in the previous photos is 7-days old.
-The picture below is the following day.
+The lettuce in the previous photos is seven days old.
+The picture below is from the following day.

 Outredgeous Lettuce on Day 15

-As the lettuce continues to grow, check daily or every other day if the tray needs water and keep the light about 12-inches above the lettuce.
+As the lettuce grows, check daily or every other day if the tray needs water, and keep the light about 12 inches above the lettuce.

-Sometimes, we raise the light higher to get better coverage when we have four trays on the shelf.
-The lettuce grows well, but the color will be a bit less bright.
+Sometimes, we raise the light higher for better coverage when four trays are on the shelf.
+The lettuce grows well, but the color will be less bright.

-You can see the lettuce has filled in the spaces and the leaf size is larger.
+The lettuce has filled the spaces, and the leaf size is larger.

 If you wanted, this lettuce could be harvested.
 However, we usually wait another week as the lettuce will start to color up even more.